ffich/CHAOS/examples/10_HelloWorld/README.md

 We can also see how MyTask_2 (controlling LED_2) is always executyed first (it has higher priority) in the scheduling cycle that happens at 1s multiples.
 The 2ms delay on the execution of MyTask_1 is determied by the execution time of MyTask_2 (not much for the LED toggling but for UART transmission at the rate of 115200 baud).

 ## Closing the circle
-To close the circle we can implement [REQ_2] and see how easy we can do this without any modification to the existing code.
+To close the circle we can implement [REQ_2] and see how easy we can do this without any modification to the existing code (please note we only updated the relevant part of the configuration).

 First update **os_task_cfg.h** and **os_task_cfg.c** as below: